-- Given a graph and a subset Vs of vertices, if u and v are two distinct vertices that do not belong to Vs, then v is reachable from u through Vs if u and v are connected by a path that is either of length 1 or is composed entirely of vertices that belong to Vs (except for the endpoints u and v). - Given Vs and u ∉ Vs, the reachable set Reach(u, Vs) of u through Vs is the set of all vertices that are reachable from u through Vs. Note that if Vs is empty or u does not belong to adjG(Vs) then Reach(u, Vs) = adjG(u). - A simple example is given in Figure.
+- Given a graph and a subset Vs of vertices, if u and v are two distinct vertices that do not belong to Vs, then v is reachable from u through Vs if u and v are connected by a path that is either of length 1 or is composed entirely of vertices that belong to Vs (except for the endpoints u and v). - Given Vs and u ∉ Vs, the reachable set Reach(u, Vs) of u through Vs is the set of all vertices that are reachable from u through Vs. Note that if Vs is empty or u does not belong to adjG(Vs) then Reach(u, Vs) = adjG(u). - Reachability can be considered for both undirected or directed or even mixed (directed-undirected) graphs. - A simple example is given in the following Figure.